MoonZoon/MoonZoon/README.md

 ---

-### _"We don't want to lose time and money due to millions of unnecessary micro-decisions and bikeshedding."_
+### _"We don't want to lose time and money due to millions of unnecessary technical micro-decisions."_

 ---